msmbuilder/msmbuilder/docs/apipatterns.rst

 Models in msmbuilder inherit from base classes in `scikit-learn
 <http://scikit-learn.org/stable/>`_, and follow a similar API.
 Like
 sklearn, each type of model is a python class.
-Models are "fit" on data, and can then "transform" data into a different representation.
+Models are "fit" to data, and can then "transform" data into a different representation.
 Unlike sklearn, the data here is a *list* (or :ref:`dataset<persistence>`) of time-series arrays or trajectories.